rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 Use SUPPORTS for methods that can optionally run within a transaction, such as read-only operations that don't necessarily require transaction management.

 **Best Practices**
-Choose the Right Propagation Type:
-- Select the appropriate propagation type based on your method’s transactional requirements and the overall transaction management strategy.
+Choose the Right Propagation Type: Select the appropriate propagation type based on your method’s transactional requirements and the overall transaction management strategy.
-- Avoid Overusing _REQUIRES_NEW_: Starting new transactions frequently can lead to performance issues and increased complexity.
-Use _REQUIRES_NEW_ sparingly.
+Avoid Overusing REQUIRES_NEW: Starting new transactions frequently can lead to performance issues and increased complexity.
+Use REQUIRES_NEW sparingly.
-- Use _MANDATORY_ and _NEVER_ Wisely: These propagation types enforce strict transactional requirements and should be used with a clear understanding of their implications.
+Use MANDATORY and NEVER Wisely: These propagation types enforce strict transactional requirements and should be used with a clear understanding of their implications.

 **Summary**
 Understanding and correctly using transaction propagation in Spring Boot is essential for building robust and reliable applications.
 By choosing the right propagation type, you can ensure that your transactional methods behave as expected, maintaining data consistency and integrity.